sinclairzx81/typedriver/readme.md

 })
 ```

-Where the above interface design is achieved with the following TS definitions
+The above interface design is achieved with the following TypeScript definitions

 <details>